peter-vilja/gulp-clean/README.md

 ```

 After using gulp-clean the stream still contains the app/tmp and it can be used i.e. for moving the content to different location.

+For safety only files and folders under the current working directory can be removed.

 ## Changelog